Operator Dimension Parity Fractionalization: Aspects of the Symmetry

+Acting twice with $\Z4^\odp$ is equivalent to acting once with fermion number parity, $\Z2^F$, i.e. $\odp^2 = (-1)^F$.
+From this we see that $\Z4^\odp$ is the central extension of operator dimension parity by fermion number parity

-with $G$ being the Lorentz group.
-We again have a $\Z4$ symmetry, this time with a unitary generator that squares to $(-1)^F$.
-It is clear from Eq.~\eqref{eq:z4op} that this $\Z4$ is operator dimension parity.
-Just as the $\Z4^\tr$ time-reversal symmetry of the TSC is an extension of the $\Z2^\tr$ by $\Z2^F$, the $\Z4$ symmetry of the $Spin^{\Z4}$ structure in 4D is the extension of the $\Z2$ operator dimension parity, $\odp$, by the $\Z2$ fermion number parity.
-Given a bosonic operator, $\O_{\mu\nu\ldots}$, the action of the usual operator dimension parity is $\Z2^\odp \O_{\mu\nu\ldots} = (-1)^d \O_{\mu\nu\ldots}$.
-There is operator dimension fractionalization in the literal sense in the presence of fermionic operators, as fermions have half-integer operator dimensions.
-We denote this symmetry as $\Z4^\odp \supset \Z2^{F}$ with $\odp^2 = (-1)^F$ in contrast with $\Z2^\odp$ and $\odp^2 = 1$.
+When fermions are in a projective representation of the original symmetry and a linear representation of the extended symmetry, it is said that there is symmetry \textit{fractionalization}, see e.g.~\cite{Wang:2021nmi}.
+For example, one could say that the TSC has time-reversal symmetry fractionalization as the time-reversal symmetry there satisfies $\tr^2 = (-1)^F$~\cite{Witten:2015aba}, making it an extension of the usual time-reversal by fermion number parity.
+Here there is operator dimension fractionalization in the literal sense in the presence of fermionic operators, as fermions have half-integer operator dimensions.

-When the $\odp$ symmetry is broken, either explicitly or spontaneously, the $(-1)^F$ subgroup is always preserved as it is an element of $G$, which is why we had to initially write $Spin^{\Z4}$ as a semidirect product.
+If the $\odp$ symmetry is broken, either explicitly or spontaneously, the fermion number parity subgroup is always preserved.
+However, $\Z2^F$ is also an element of the Lorentz group, $G$.
 In particular, it is a $2\pi$ rotation that flips the sign of all the fermions.
-As the Lagrangian only contains Lorentz invariant operators, if it is invariant under $\Z4^\odp$, it is also invariant under $\Z2^\odp$.
-It can happen to be the case that the former is anomalous while the latter is not.
+Therefore, the total symmetry group is a semidirect product of the Lorentz group and operator dimension parity